Vikram2410rawal/Evolve-Ed/README.md

 3. View source pages and relevant excerpts
 4. Navigate through the document while chatting
 5. Access chat history for previous conversations

-## Contributing

-We welcome contributions!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to your branch
-5. Create a Pull Request